 The St. Joseph’s Choir

 The St. Joseph’s Choir sings for the Sunday 10:30am Masses.
 Rehearsals are Thursdays from 7:30pm-9pm.
 The music encompasses the entirety of the Church’s rich history of sacred music, from centuries-old a cappella Gregorian chant to Renaissance polyphony to new works by living composers.
-We are also hoping to add a monthly women’s and/or men’s schola for the Sunday 8:30am Masses.
+We also have a women’s and men’s schola which sings monthly for the Sunday 8:30am Masses.
 Consider joining if you have a background in music or singing, and are looking to find a wonderful, faithful community within the parish.
 (Contact: Maria Balducci, Director of Music: music@st-josephs.org)

 The SJCA: St. Joseph’s Chorus Angelorum (Children’s Choir)